erroronline1/caro/readme.md

 Sample response
 ```
-{"status": {"msg": "The record will not show up in the overview, however it will still be found using the filter.","type": "success"}}
+{"response": {"msg": "The record will not show up in the overview, however it will still be found using the filter.","type": "success"}}
 ```

 > GET ./api/api.php/record/import/{identifier}